chrisguttandin/standardized-audio-context/README.md

 ### AudioContext

 This is an almost complete implementation of the [`AudioContext`](https://webaudio.github.io/web-audio-api/#audiocontext) interface.
-It misses only the following factory methods: `createMediaStreamDestination()` and `createScriptProcessor()`. `createMediaStreamDestination()` is not implemented in Edge and unfortunately it is very complicated (if not impossible) to polyfill and `createScriptProcessor()` is already deprecated.
+It only misses the `createScriptProcessor()` method which is deprecated anyway.

 ⚠️ <!-- Bug #150 --> Setting the sampleRate is only supported on Chrome, Firefox and Opera at the moment.